About Energy UK

-Audrey Gallacher, Director of Retail Energy Supply
+Audrey Gallacher, Director of Policy

 Audrey has an extensive background in the energy sector, initially with the regulator Ofgem as Head of Consumer Affairs in Scotland.
 She moved into energy consumer advocacy in 2000 when she became National Director in Scotland for energywatch, before moving to lead its GB work on company performance, research and advice.
 More recently she has held Director of Energy positions with the statutory watchdog, Consumer Futures and at the charity Citizens Advice.